-As a new undergraduate student in the Faculty of Arts and Social Sciences we realise that you may be in unfamiliar territory as you begin to navigate through course and unit of study information and familiarise yourself with campus life.
+As a new undergraduate student in the Faculty of Arts and Social Sciences we understand that you may be in unfamiliar territory.
+You will need to navigate through course and unit of study information, and familiarise yourself with campus life, in the upcoming months.

-The Faculty of Arts and Social Science’s Enrolment Planner has information to help you choose which subject areas you want to major in and to make your unit of study choices.
+The Faculty of Arts and Social Science’s Enrolment Planner has information to assist you in choosing which subject areas you wish to major in, and in making your unit of study choices.

 You can also watch the videos provided on this web site and hear from other students about their first year experience.

 The enrolment planner will prepare you for an easier enrolment day.
 Once you have gone through the steps and chosen your majors and units of study, you will be directed to print out your choices and bring them along with you on your designated enrolment day.
 Here you will also formally accept your offer, be asked to confirm your personal details and submit information about Fees and HECS among other things.